davesnx/styled-ppx/documents/design.md

 ### `[%keyframe]`

 Shares the cx2 front-end and extracts `@keyframes` blocks named by content hash.
-No interpolation support today.
-Covered briefly in `documents/css-extraction.md`.
+Value interpolation in keyframe declarations is lowered to CSS custom properties in the extracted `@keyframes` rule, while the generated `AnimationName.t` carries the runtime custom-property bindings that `animation-name` and supported leading-name `animation` shorthand interpolation merge into the consuming element's `CSS.make` vars.
+Covered briefly in `documents/css-extraction.md` and in more detail in `documents/keyframe-static-extraction.md`.

 ## Direction